The Island of Dr. Moreau (1996 film): Frankenheimer as director

 With a potential disaster looming, New Line brought in veteran director John Frankenheimer.
 He came on board in part because - like virtually every member of the cast and crew - he wanted the opportunity to work with the legendary Brando, but he also used the studio's desperation to his advantage, successfully demanding a hefty fee and a three-picture deal in exchange for his services.
 Well known as one of the last of the "old style" Hollywood directors, Frankenheimer's gruff, dictatorial approach was radically different from Stanley's and he soon alienated many of the cast and crew.
-Brando agreed to his decision to have the then-current script by Richard Stanley, Michael Herr and Walon Green rewritten by Frankenheimer's previous collaborator Ron Hutchinson.
+Brando agreed to his decision to have the then-current script by Stanley, Michael Herr and Walon Green rewritten by Frankenheimer's previous collaborator Ron Hutchinson.
 Frankenheimer also needed to find a new lead actor to replace Rob Morrow and brought in David Thewlis to play Douglas.
 The whole production was shut down for a week and a half while these changes were implemented.

 Once shooting resumed, the problems continued and escalated.
 Brando routinely spent hours in his air-conditioned trailer when he was supposed to be on camera, while actors and extras sweltered in the tropical heat in full make-up and heavy costumes.
 The antipathy between Brando and Kilmer rapidly escalated into open hostility and on one occasion, as recounted in Lost Soul, this resulted in the cast and crew being kept waiting for hours, with each actor refusing to come out of his respective trailer before the other.
 New script pages were turned in only a few days before they were shot.
 Frankenheimer and Kilmer had an argument on-set, which reportedly got so heated, Frankenheimer stated afterwards, "I don't like Val Kilmer, I don't like his work ethic, and I don't want to be associated with him ever again".

 According to Thewlis, "we all had different ideas of where it should go.
 I even ended up improvising some of the main scenes with Marlon".
 Thewlis went on to rewrite his character personally.
 The constant rewrites also got on Brando's nerves and, as on many previous productions, he refused to learn lines, so he was equipped with a small radio receiver, so that his assistant could feed his lines to him as he performed - a technique he had used on earlier films.